 This course is taught in English.

 Classes will generally consist of 1h30 of lecture followed by 1h30 of lab activities.
-Lectures will usually meet in the Émeraude auditorium, and labs are held in building C (check the syllabus in Synapses regularly).
+Check the syllabus in Synapses regularly as rooms vary.

 * The instructor reserves the right to make and communicate changes to the above schedule.

 Please use the class Moodle discussion forum.
 The system is catered to getting you help fast and efficiently from classmates or from the instructors.
 I encourage you to post questions and discussions there.

 The textbook for this class is Visualization Analysis & Design, by Tamara Munzner.
 It is available through the link above.
 In addition to chapters from that book, various scholarly articles will be assigned as in-home readings.

 We also recommend Envisioning Information, by Edward Tufte.
 This book really needs to be read in dead-tree form.
 You may consult my personal copy in my office.
 The link here points to Amazon for convenience, but if you wish to purchase it, I recommend using your preferred local book pedlar.

 - 40% Project

 - 40% Final exam

 - 10% Labs & short homework assignments